-Delhi receive light rains, thunderstorms on Saturday; temperature drop likely
+Delhi receive light rains, thunderstorms on Saturday; Temperature drop likely

 New Delhi, Dec 12: Parts of Delhi on Saturday morning received light rains and the downpour is likely to bring the maximum temperature down by a few notches, according to the India Meteorological Department (IMD).
 The rains are a result of a Western Disturbance passing over the Himalayas, an IMD official said, adding the mercury is expected to drop by two to three notches by Monday with the wind direction changing to northwesterly.